 The above registration order is for continuing students.
 New students should follow the regular schedule by attending new student orientation.
 Requests for new students outside of the regular orientation schedule should be reviewed and determined by the SEMC.

-Continuous Renewal:
+Continuous Renewal

 This policy shall be reviewed periodically from its implementation date to determine its effectiveness and appropriateness.
 This policy may be reviewed before that time as necessary.